hpinsley/Fourier-Analysis/Assignment-2.md

 $$C_n = \frac{1}{2}\int_0^2e^{-\pi in t}t^2dt$$

-We will solve this by integratoin by parts.
+We will solve this by integration by parts.

 Let:
  - $u = t^2$